Please note:

 • A two- or three-year diploma or degree from an accredited college or university

-• Applicants must have basic computer literacy.
-Current working knowledge of word processing, spreadsheet and internet browser software in a Windows environment is highly recommended.
+• Applicants must have basic computer literacy and current working knowledge of word processing, spreadsheet and internet browser software in a Windows environment (highly recommended).

 Note re: admission requirements